Why Timing Matters at Year-End

 Conclusion and Outlook

-Year-end oil and gas tax planning remains one of the most effective strategies for high-income investors to reduce their federal tax burden while acquiring income-producing assets.
-The combination of immediate IDC deductions, equipment depreciation, and the ongoing depletion allowance creates a tax profile that no other asset class can match.
+Year-end oil and gas tax planning remains one of the most effective strategies for high-income investors to cut their federal tax burden while acquiring income-producing assets.
+Immediate IDC deductions, equipment depreciation, and the ongoing depletion allowance create a tax profile no other asset class can match.

 Related Resources